MicrosoftDocs/security/security-docs/zero-trust/azure-infrastructure-networking.md

 | Use least privileged access |  Limit user access with Just-In-Time and Just-Enough-Access (JIT/JEA), risk-based adaptive policies, and data protection. | Each spoke VNet has no access to other spoke VNets unless the traffic gets routed through the firewall.
 The firewall is set to deny by default, allowing only traffic allowed by specified rules. |
 | Assume breach | Minimize blast radius and segment access.
 Verify end-to-end encryption and use analytics to get visibility, drive threat detection, and improve defenses. | In the event of a compromise or breach of one application/workload, it has limited ability to spread due to the Azure Firewall performing traffic inspection and only forwarding allowed traffic.
 Only resources in the same workload would be exposed to the breach in the same application. |

-This article is a part of a series of articles that demonstrate how to apply the principles of Zero Trust across an environment in Azure that includes a hub VNet to support an IaaS workload.
+This article is a part of a series of articles that demonstrate how to apply the principles of Zero Trust across an environment in Azure.
+This article provides information for configuring a hub VNet to support an IaaS workload in a spoke Vnet.
 For more information, see the [Apply Zero Trust principles to Azure IaaS overview](azure-infrastructure-overview.md).

 ## Reference architecture